-Do you need to make changes to your original plan?
+Act 💉 Do you need to make changes to your original plan?
 (What next) OR Did everything go well?

-If this idea was successful, you may like to implement this change on a larger scale or try something new.
+Based on what you learned from the test, plan for your next step If this idea was successful, you may like to implement this change on a larger scale or try something new.
 If the idea did not meet its overall goal, consider why not and identify what can be done to improve performance.